Home

 This pasty recipe is from a favorite person in my husband's life.
 Karen, a beloved cousin, and her husband, Jim, shared their recipe.

 It is very much the traditional way of making a pasty.
-The recipe calls for rutabaga but you can omit it if you wish or substitute turnip.
+The recipe calls for rutabaga but you can omit it if you wish or substitute a turnip.

-You can also just add more potatoes if you want and some people substitute carrots for the rutabaga because
+You can also just add more potatoes if you want and some people substitute carrots for the rutabaga because they don't like turnips either.

 This traditional recipe also calls for some pork, as well as beef.
 Many people I know use only beef.
 Perfectly alright, just replace the pork amount with more beef.

-Another notation about pasty recipes: Traditionally, the beef and pork are cubed pieces of meat, not ground.
+Another notation about pasty recipes: Traditionally, the beef and pork are cubed pieces of meat, not ground beef.
 Many pasty makers and pasty shops have converted to ground meat as a matter of convenience.
-My husband and many others insist that the meat be cubed.
-They claim it makes a big difference in taste and how a pasty is eaten.
-Of course, you may substitute ground beef if you like.

 Karen and Jim's Pasty Recipe